-- It has paid the appropriate fee to the Information Commissioner's Office (ICO). - It has appointed a Data Protection Officer (DPO).
+- It has paid the appropriate fee to the Information Commissioner's Office (ICO). - It has appointed a Data Protection Officer (DPO) who has a high level of understanding of data protection laws and is free from any conflict of interest. - It implements the data protection principles and is able to demonstrate that it does so through use of policies, privacy notices and records.